 Barbecue ribs are famous.
 You may have a favorite barbecue sauce recipe, but if not, there are a lot of barbecue sauces out there with varying degrees of “fire,” all waiting for your trial.

-For a delightful change of pace, mix peach or apricot preserves with your barbecue sauce or add a little peach nectar to the sauce.
+For a delightful change of pace, mix peach or apricot preserves with your barbecue sauce or add a little peach nectar to the sauce for tasty and easy oven baked ribs.

 If you’re looking for a different flavor, try hoisin sauce.
 This sweet Chinese sauce is similar, but not the same as barbecue sauce, and gives the ribs a very sweet flavor.